-Objective: This financial product seeks to provide income and secondarily, to increase the value of your investment over the recommended holding period.
+Objective: This financial product seeks to increase the value of your investment and to provide income over the recommended holding period.

-Investments: The Sub-Fund invests mainly in government and corporate bonds from emerging markets that are denominated in US dollars or other OECD currencies.
-The corporate bonds from emerging markets are issued by companies that are incorporated, headquartered in or do substantial business in emerging markets.
-The Sub-Fund's average interest rate duration will typically not be greater than 3 years.
-The overall emerging market currency exposure may not exceed 25% of the Sub-Fund's assets.
-The Sub-Fund may also invest up to 25% of its assets in bonds with attached warrants, up to 10% in contingent convertible bonds as well as up to 5% in equities.
-The Sub-Fund may invest up to 10% of net assets in ABSs and MBSs.
+Investments: The Sub-Fund invests mainly in debt and debt related instruments, in particular Euro denominated securities, as well as cash and money market instruments.
+The Sub-Fund may invest up to 90% of its assets in below-investment grade bonds and up to 20% in bonds rated below CCC by Standard & Poor's or considered to be of comparable quality by the Management Company.
+The Sub-Fund may also invest in convertible bonds, up to 10% of its assets in contingent convertible bonds and, on an ancillary basis, equities.
+The Sub-Fund may invest up to 10% of its assets in ABSs and MBSs.
 The Sub-Fund's exposure to Distressed Securities is limited to 10% of its assets.

-The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on credit, interest rates and foreign exchange).
+The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on credit, equities, interest rates and foreign exchange).
+The Sub-Fund may use derivatives to gain exposure eligible loan indices up to a maximum of 10% of its assets.